 Label Explanation Database Source Name The name of your open database connectivity (ODBC) data source.
 Machine Name The name of the host on which the NerveCenter database resides.
 Database Name The full pathname of the NerveCenter database.
 Database Status Indicates whether the server's connection to the database is currently up or down.
-Alarms The number of alarms in the NerveCenter database.
-Polls The number of polls in the NerveCenter database.
-Nodes The number of nodes in the NerveCenter database.
-Masks The number of trap masks in the NerveCenter database.
-Prop.
-Grps The number of property groups in the NerveCenter database.
-Properties The number of properties in the NerveCenter database.
+Statistics A list of the number of alarms, polls, masks, nodes, property groups, and properties in the database.